The Coastal Edit: Where to Eat, Sip & Stay in Warrnambool

 The Dart & Marlin

 The Dart and Marlin feels like your best mate’s sun-dappled backyard party — lively, welcoming, and just a little bit cheeky.
 Housed in a 19th-century stone beauty, it’s all about wood-fired pizzas that crackle with flavour, craft beers that hit the spot, and local tunes filling the air.
-Pull up a chair, order the ricotta gnocchi (any of the handmade pasta on the menu, really) and the minty Greek lamb pizza, and soak in a place where good food, good music, and good company collide.
+Pull up a chair, order the ricotta gnocchi (any of the handmade pasta on the menu, really) and the minty Greek lamb pizza, and soak it all up.

 216 Timor Street, Warrnambool